-I am grateful for have been invited as speaker by
+I am grateful to have been invited as a speaker by

 Video (English version)